 - copies of any financial statements of the LLC for the three most recent years.

 Under Alabama law, LLCs can be formed to provide professional services.
 However, only one specific type of service may be provided and all the owners of the LLC must be licensed or registered to perform the professional service for which the LLC was organized.

 9. Foreign LLCs Doing Business in Alabama

 All LLCs organized outside of Alabama must register with the Alabama Secretary of State to do business in Alabama.
 Foreign LLCs must appoint a registered agent for service of process physically located in Alabama.
-To register, file two original copies of the Foreign Limited Liability Company Application for Registration with the Business Entities Division of the Secretary of State.
-Mail the $150 filing fee and two original copies of the Foreign Limited Liability Company Application for Registration to:Alabama Secretary of StateAttention: Business Entities DivisionP.O.
+You can register with the secretary of state online or you can mail two original copies of the Foreign Limited Liability Company Application for Registration with the $150 fee to:Alabama Secretary of StateAttention: Business Entities DivisionP.O.
 Box 5616Montgomery, Alabama 36103

 or100 North Union Street, Suite 770Montgomery, Alabama 36130